Reduce Waste in 5 Steps

 Antonym Cosmetics Accessories: Face, lips, eyes brushes.
 Material: Sustainable bamboo, recycled paper, FSC (sustainable forest) paper.
 Where to buy: Antonym cosmetics, Sonaturalbeauty (Belgium, in English).
 Vegan: Yes.

 Benecos Accessories: Face, lips, eyes brushes.
 Material: Certified bamboo, recyclable aluminium.
 Where to buy: Benecos Vegan: Yes.

-Couleur Caramel Accessories: Face brushes, eye brushes, powder puff, make-up sponge, multi-purpose boxes.
+Couleur Caramel Accessories: Face brushes, eye brushes, powder puff, a make-up sponge, multi-purpose boxes.
 Material: Bamboo, cotton (powder puff), recyclable cardboard.
 Where to buy: Ecco-verde, Nourish, Couleur Caramel (FR).
 Vegan: not all brushes are vegan due to goat or pony hair.

 Ecotools Accessories: Brush kits, face brushes and applicators, eye brushes, blenders, brush cleansers.
 Material: EcoFoam (for blenders), recycled aluminium, recycled plastic, recycled bamboo, tree-free paper (packaging is made with 20% cotton and 80% bamboo fibres).
 Where to buy: Ecotools, Boots Vegan: Yes.

 Zao Organic Makeup Accessories: Face, lips and eyes brushes, empty palettes, natural rubber sponge.
 Material: Bamboo.
 Where to buy: Zao organic makeup Vegan: Yes.

 || DIY Make-up products ||

 Another way to reduce waste is to make our own make-up products.
 I haven’t tried it yet but it is definitely on my to-do list once I finish my products.
 In the meantime, I’ve compiled a few recipes to try!